 Included in the programme in the coming days in Brunei are witnessing sago processing in Tutong, eating ambuyat, participating in challenging activities at Temburong National Park, visiting Kg Amo Longhouse in Temburong, watching the manufacturing of traditional food of wajid and cendol in Temburong and many more.

+Yesterday, the students visited the Tasek Merimbun.
 (Note: This was written wrongly, it was supposed to be Bukit Shahbandar)

 Separated by the South China Sea, there are much to learn about each other, the students said, both in terms of culture and its geography.
 The students told the Bulletin that they had so far enjoyed their programme here in Brunei, adding that Brunei has so many unexpected surprises.